struberg/cdi-performance/readme.md

 * Weld-1.1.9:		607.519 ms
 * Weld-1.1.23:		619.518 ms

+* OWB-1.5.0:		     13 ms (no this is NOT a hoax, it's due to our proxy caching ...)

 All with Java8.

 Currently trying to run it on other boxes to rule out some misconfiguration